The Project Contexts

 “For a long while, I saw how the number of students feeling stressed out just kept climbing” – Pernille Steen Pedersen

 If there is an increasing tendency of stress related challenges for students, then what is the situation among students at CBS today?
 The project “Stress prevention and well-being among students at CBS” will over a three-year period look deeper into this question.
 Starting 1.
 February 2021, the project set out to detail the current issues of stress for CBS students and to explore how and under what conditions CBS as a university can work proactively with stress prevention.
-The initiator of the project Pernille Steen Pedersen, Assistant Professor at the Department of Management, Politics, and Philosophy, has worked extensively with the topic of stress in different settings and research projects.
+The initiator of the project Pernille Steen Pedersen, Assistant Professor at the Department of Business Humanities and Law (former MPP), has worked extensively with the topic of stress in different settings and research projects.
 Pedersen’s research has shown a connection between work-related stress and the notion of shame, which is used to make an exposition of a particular but relevant type of stress and then try to describe challenges but also joint solutions from that side.
 With this research project she wishes to describe and explore stress and well-being among students undergoing university education with the use of the notion of shame: “Everyone thinks they know what stress among students is about, but I am not so sure!
 I doubt that we have a picture that is comprehensive enough.
 I want to work with this, to understand more about stress and well-being among students, and I want to address this topic from a place of curiosity and exploration; from an attitude that we don’t know yet what we are dealing with”, Pedersen says about her approach to the project.

 - A critical, compassionate and creative intellectual endeavors define and enhance humanity within business and social organization as a transformational potential for society, for the students and for ourselves.